Approved at the CRC AGM on Saturday 29th January 2022.

 An Annual General Meeting (AGM) will be called within 2 months of the end of the Club Year.
 The AGM will be responsible for the election of, and the review and confirmation of the following:

-- Election of Club Officers – Chair, Vice Chair, Secretary, Treasurer, plus Club captains.
+- Election of Club Officers – Chair, Vice Chair, Secretary, Treasurer and Club Captains (Female & Male).

-- Election of a management committee – To be 4 club officers, 4 members reps and elected members to represent the relevant groups and responsibilities within the club (Maximum 19 persons)
+- Election of a management committee – To be 6 Club Officers as above, 4 members reps and additional elected members to represent the relevant groups and responsibilities within the club (Maximum 19 persons)

 - Subscription rates